My Counseling Approach

 Unlike many other forms of therapy, we don’t just “talk” about your issues and come up with theories about why you are the way you are and make guesses for how to change.
 We use your own inner experience and your own inner wisdom to know the best steps forward.
 You may spend a lot of sessions “inside yourself” with your eyes closed, on your own hero’s journey exploring the inner territory of your psyche.
 Many clients say that this is rewarding, insight-provoking, and even fun.
 They feel like the hero of their own story.

-Sign up to learn how to access my free meditations to help you get started on your personal growth journey.
+Sign up to learn how to access my free resource library, including meditations, worksheets, and ebooks to help you get started on your personal growth journey.

 Copyright Emma Donovan, 2019, 2020.
 All Rights Reserved.